OpenCilk/www.opencilk.org/src/doc/tutorials/introduction-to-cilk-programming.md

 With Cilk, there are no tasks that *must* run in parallel; instead, the programmer uses `cilk_spawn` to specify those which *may* run in parallel.
 Every time a task-parallel program is executed, the OpenCilk runtime system uses this information to load-balance the tasks on the available processors.
+For example, the picture below depicts a basic multicore architecture where each processor is a yellow circle with a "P" inside.

+{% img "/img/fib-code-multicore.png" %}

 The keyword `cilk_scope` complements `cilk_spawn` by defining a boundary that limits the extent to which tasks may run in parallel.
 Whenever the program execution leaves a block of code delimited by `cilk_scope{...}` , it must wait as necessary for all spawned functions within the block to finish before proceeding.